-Report: German police search Deutsche Bank offices
+German police search Deutsche Bank offices in tax haven case

 - Patagonia gives GOP tax windfall to environmental groups

+Deutsche Bank confirmed that authorities were “conducting an investigation at a number of our offices in Germany.”

+“The investigation has to do with the Panama Papers case,” the bank said.
+“More details will be communicated as soon as these become known.
+We are cooperating fully with the authorities.”

-Its shares dropped on the news and were down 3 percent in morning trading.
+Deutsche Bank shares slid sharply after the news broke, and were down 3.75 percent in midday trading in Frankfurt.